vorner/rust-presentations/101_for_cpp.md

 ![](101_for_cpp/qr.svg)

-???

-TODO: Upload them there

 ---

 # About me

-* Employed by Avast
+* Senior software engineer in Avast
 * Using both C++ and Rust
   - Professionally and for fun
 * Rust is currently favourite language